Joe Carollo: Operation of private security firm, allegations of impropriety

 Art the time, city commissioners were paid a government salary of only $5,000 annually.
 Carollo founded a private security firm named Genesis Security Services.
 Several journalistic investigations by the Miami Herald highlighted that many of his strongest consumers were individuals that had business with the city.

 Carollo faced an investigation into allegations that he pressured city contractors to do business with his private security firm.
 He was never prosecuted, however.
 He was also accused of giving a key to the city to a wealthy Middle East oil sheik in an effort to receive a contract from the businessman for his security firm.

 "Carollo amendment"

 The titular "Carollo amendment" required agreements leasing city property to be subject to voter approval (through ballot measures).

-Re-election defeat in 1987; founding of Stone Crab King company; unsuccessful 1987 and 1993 pursuits of office
+Re-election defeat in 1987

-After serving two terms on the commission, Carollo lost re-election in 1987.
-He was defeated by lawyer Victor De Yurre, losing by a broad margin.
+Carollo floated a possible run in the 1987 city mayoral election before shying away after polls indicated he would receive little support.
+He instead sought re-election for a third term in his seat on the city commission.
+He lost re-election, being defeated by lawyer Victor De Yurre, losing by a broad margin in a runoff election.
 Leading black figures in the city's politics had come out in opposition to Carollo's re-election, as had Mayor Suarez, the Cuban American National Foundation, the Latin Builders Association, and the editorial board of the Miami Herald.

-Analysis of voter behavior in the district indicated that De Yurre won a majority of the hispanic vote in the district, and won even more strongly among non-hispanic voters (evidently winning 80% of the non-hispanic participating electorate).
+In the first round of the election, Carollo placed second behind De Yurre, with the third-place candidate (school administrator and activist Bill Perry) fell only 5% shy of outperforming Carollo (which would have eliminated Carollo before the runoff).
+Perry had previously run against Carollo four years earlier.
+The Miami Herald wrote that, in the first round, "Black and Anglo voters teamed up against Carollo, but scattered their votes among seven challengers," with the divided vote enabling a politically-weakened Carollo to still advance to a runoff.
+The newspaper described the race as "the fiercest, most expensive campaign" in Miami that year, as well as the "toughest campaign of [Carollo's] 10-year political career", leaving Carollo both exhausted and with a runoff still to campaign for.
+Analysis of voter behavior in the election indicated that, in the runoff, De Yurre won a majority of the hispanic vote for the seat, and won even more strongly among non-hispanic voters (evidently winning 80% of the non-hispanic participating electorate).